SevenShepherd/SevenShepherd.github.io/_posts/2024-03-06-calvary-chapel.markdown

 <a name="election" href="#contents" style="font-size:1.6em;">2.4 Conditional Election (Wesleyan Foreknowledge)</a>

-Does your Calvary Chapel pastor teach that &ldquo;*God clearly does choose ...*&rdquo;, or are they instead teaching [semi-pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which was officially condemned as heresy by the Council of Orange in A.D.
+Does your Calvary Chapel pastor teach that &ldquo;*God clearly does choose ...*&rdquo;, or are they instead teaching [Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which was officially condemned as heresy by the Council of Orange in A.D.
 529?
 Chuck Smith avoided this heresy.
-In both the protestant distinctives of Calvinism and Arminianism, God chooses, but he chooses based upon different things. **(1)** In Arminianism He chooses based on his foreknowledge of foreseen faith, **(2)** whereas in Calvinism it is without regard for foreseen human faith or good works. **(3)** semi-pelagianism says that man initiates in salvation, which is contrary to any protestant position.
+In both the protestant distinctives of Calvinism and Arminianism, God chooses, but he chooses based upon different things. **(1)** In Arminianism He chooses based on his foreknowledge of foreseen faith, **(2)** whereas in Calvinism it is without regard for foreseen human faith or good works. **(3)** Semi-Pelagianism says that man initiates in salvation, which is contrary to any protestant position.

 <!-- <span style="font-size:1.3em;">Chuck Smith</span> -->